insights-workshop/insights-workshop.github.io/index.md

 * experiments on (in)stability of the previously published results due to hardware, random initializations, etc.;
 * broadly applicable recommendations for training/fine-tuning, especially if the X that didn't work is something that many practitioners would think reasonable to try, and if the demonstration of X's failure is accompanied by some explanation/hypothesis.

-## <span style="color:#267CB9"> Submission Types and Requirements </span>

-The workshop will accept short papers as well as non-archival abstract submissions for papers published elsewhere (e.g. in one of the main conferences or in non-NLP venues), with the aim of bringing together relevant negative results.
+The workshop invites short papers as well as non-archival abstract submissions for papers published elsewhere (e.g. in one of the main conferences or in non-NLP venues).
+Insights from Negative Results will be not only a publication venue, but an opportunity to discuss the most urgent methodological issues, and to think about where the field is going.

-In the interest of recognizing the work that did not lead to leaderboard breakthroughs but still yielded useful insights, there will be an award for the best negative results paper.